Induru-dev/Hospital_management_system/README.md

 ## Installation instructions

-Use .jar files in /src
+Make sure you use .jar files in /src to access the database and create gradient colours